 Egypt is a conservative Muslim country, but contrary to popular belief and common advice on visiting the pyramids, you do not need to dress ultra-conservative at the pyramids.
 As a man, I wore shorts and a t-shirt and was absolutely fine, as did many of the other members in my tour group.
 As a tourist destination, the expectations regarding dress are much more liberal.
 When wandering through the Islamic Quarter of Cairo, by contrast, I wore trousers and a shirt, as this is respectful of the local customs.

-The same goes for ladies, who are fine to wear breathable summer dresses and the like.
+The same goes for ladies, who are fine to wear breathable summer travel outfits and the like.
 Though it is understandable for women to want to cover up to avoid unwanted attention, trousers and a t-shirt will absolutely do the job.

 Get an Uber